timrossinfo/timrossinfo.github.com/source/_posts/2013-03-19-to-segue-or-not-to-segue.markdown

 {% img /images/segue1.png 789 %}

 In theory I should just be able to connect a segue from the detail accessory to the next view controller and I'm done!
 Not quite...
 I also need to assign some data on the controller I'm transitioning to.
-So I need to intercept the segue by implementing the <code>prepareForSegue</code> method and check the segue identifier to ensure I am handling the correct segue:
+So I need to intercept the segue by implementing the <code>prepareForSegue</code> method, then check the segue identifier to ensure I am handling the correct segue:

 ``` objective-c
 - (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {